 Subject

-The permission letter for an event must also include a clear subject line that is not more than six words long.
+The letter must also include a clear subject line that is not more than six words long.
 The subject line should immediately communicate the exact purpose of the letter to the recipient, and it should be written in bold, underlined, and centered on the page.

 Ref: Request to use ABC premises as Venue for a Marketing Campaign